Groupon's full-year revenue forecast below views, hit by dollar

 Groupon forecast 2015 revenue of between $3.15 billion and $3.3 billion, below the $3.53 billion analysts on average were expecting, according to Thomson Reuters I/B/E/S.

+“The deterioration in sales growth is a concern for Groupon,” Neil Saunders, chief executive of research firm Conlumino, said.
+“If repeated across the remainder of this year it will make the group’s quest for profitability even more challenging than it has been to date.”

-The company, which got about 36 percent of total revenue from outside North America in the first quarter, said it expected changes in foreign exchange rates to hurt its year-over-year revenue growth rate by 700 basis points.
+The company said it expected changes in foreign exchange rates to hurt its year-over-year revenue growth rate by 700 basis points.

 Groupon reported gross billings of $1.55 billion for the first quarter, well below the average analyst estimate of $1.86 billion, according to market research firm FactSet StreetAccount.

-The company expects to sustain low to mid double-digit growth in its North America local business, where it sells daily deals, for the rest of this year.
-The other segments the company operates in are consumer goods and travel.

-Net loss attributable to Groupon narrowed to $14.3 million, or 2 cents per share, for the quarter ended March 31, from $37.8 million, or 6 cents per share, a year earlier.
+Net loss attributable to common stockholders narrowed to $14.3 million, or 2 cents per share, for the quarter ended March 31, from $37.8 million, or 6 cents per share, a year earlier.

-Excluding items, the company earned 3 cents per share, beating the average analyst estimate of a profit of 1 cent per share, according to Thomson Reuters I/B/E/S.
+Excluding items, the company earned 3 cents per share, beating an average analyst estimate of a profit of 1 cent per share, according to Thomson Reuters I/B/E/S.

 Revenue rose to $750.4 million from $728.4 million.